guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 1. The spectral method requires the eigendecomposition of the correlation kernel :math:`\mathbf{K}` or the likelihood kernel :math:`\mathbf{L}`.
 It is based on the fact that :ref:`generic DPPs are mixtures of projection DPPs <finite_dpps_mixture>` together with the application of the chain rule to sample projection DPPs.
 It is presented in Section :ref:`finite_dpps_exact_sampling_spectral_method`.

-2. a Cholesky-based procedure which requires the correlation kernel :math:`\mathbf{K}` (even non-Hermitian!).
+2. A Cholesky-based procedure which requires the correlation kernel :math:`\mathbf{K}` (even non-Hermitian!).
 It boilds down to applying the chain rule on sets; where each item in turn is decided to be excluded or included in the sample.
 It is presented in Section :ref:`finite_dpps_exact_sampling_cholesky_method`.

-3. rencently, :cite:`DeCaVa19` have also proposed an alternative method to get exact samples: first sample an intermediate distribution and correct the bias by thinning the intermediate sample using a carefully designed DPP.
+3. Recently, :cite:`DeCaVa19` have also proposed an alternative method to get exact samples: first sample an intermediate distribution and correct the bias by thinning the intermediate sample using a carefully designed DPP.
 It is presented in Section :ref:`finite_dpps_exact_sampling_intermediate_sampling_method`.

 .. note::